 There have been rumours of a Zack de la Rocha solo album for as long as many of us care to remember.
 In 2003 the singer worked with DJ Shadow on the tracks March Of Death and Disavowed (the latter of which, somewhat unusually, saw the Rage frontman take up drumming and co-production duties), but during a Reddit AMA, Shadow revealed the work had been canned, which he described as "the biggest disappointment in my career to that point".
 The DJ concluded, "He was doing incredible stuff, he wrote incredible lyrics and I thought we were onto something.
 So yeah, it was a shame."
 Leaked track Artifact is the only of the pair's presumably many unreleased collaborations to see the light of day.

-In 2016 Zack’s solo album was as good as confirmed by collaborator El‑P (of the aforementioned Run The Jewels), who said in a series of now deleted tweets: “The Zack de la Rocha album is happening in 2017.
+In 2016 Zack’s solo album was as good as confirmed by collaborator El-P (of the aforementioned Run The Jewels), who said in a series of now-deleted tweets: "The Zack de la Rocha album is happening in 2017.
 And yes this is new material made this year and yes there is more where that came from.
-And that’s all the info I’m authorized to give out.
+And that's all the info I'm authorized to give out.
 Been keeping my mouth shut about my work with Zack since January when we did it.
 It hurt.
-Now I’ll commence keeping my mouth shut about the rest.”
+Now I'll commence keeping my mouth shut about the rest."

-That was three years ago and, aside from the blistering track Digging For Windows which dropped towards the end of 2016, there has been radio silence ever since.
+That was many years ago and, aside from the blistering track Digging For Windows which dropped towards the end of 2016, there has been radio silence ever since.
 Will we ever get the Zack de la Rocha solo album we all want?
 Time will tell but, if the politically-charged ear-melter, Digging For Windows, is anything to go by, the world needs his music now more than ever.

 In 2008 Zack revealed that he was involved in a new project with ex-The Mars Volta drummer Jon Theodore (perhaps now best known for his work with The Queens Of The Stone Age) and Rage Against The Machine fans understandably exploded with excitement.
 This would mark the frontman’s first proper foray back into music outside of RATM and promised to be visceral and political in equal measure.
 And their self-titled EP didn’t disappoint.